vaginessa/Pre-Built-Binary-AAPT-For-Windows-Linux-And-MacOS/README.md

        localization="suggested"
    -A  additional directory in which to find raw asset files -G  A file to output proguard options into.
+   -D  A file to output proguard options for the main dex into.
    -F  specify the apk file to output
    -I  add an existing package to base include set
    -J  specify where to output R.java resource constant definitions